comit-network/xmr-btc-swap/docs/asb/README.md

 It is important that the user running the ASB has the correct user rights, i.e. is in the same group as the user running Tor.
 E.g. if running on debian and having Tor install via apt, add your user to the following group:
 `sudo adduser $(whoami) debian-tor`.
-When configured correctly, your ASB will print the created onion addresses:
+When configured correctly, your ASB will print the created onion addresses upon startup:

 ```bash
 ./bin/asb start